alvarofrancomartins/alvarofrancomartins.github.io/content/post/cocaine_smuggling_networks/index.md

 <br>

-Of course, this is just one example with specifics parameters.
+Of course, this is just one example with specific parameters.
 We obviously have a lot of room for parameter tuning here.
 However, in order to obtain the similar pattern of a high degree node connecting to many other nodes that themselves have just one connection, either $m_1$ or $m_2$ must be set equal to 1.
 The other parameters ($m_2$ and $p$) were chosen arbitrarily.

 <br>

-Naturally, we can examine whether the model networks also reproduce similar metrics to those calculated for the empirical ones.
+Naturally, we can examine whether the model networks also produce similar properties to those calculated for the empirical ones.
 The following values are averages, for every metric, of 1,000 networks grown using the model.
 Each one of these has the same size as the empirical smuggling networks.
 Also, in all calculations, I have set $m_1 = 1$, $m_2 = 5$ and $p = 0.7$ fixed.
 Ultimately, I could vary these parameters and possibly get better results by tuning them.
 However, as we can see below, the results are already pretty good.

 <br>